This page contains affiliate links. Please read our disclosure for more info.

 Here are just some of the shops to check out:

 - Bic Camera – A massive electronics store with everything tech you could possibly need.
-Take your passport and get more expensive items tax-free.
+Take your passport and spend more than 5000 yen to get it tax-free.
 I bought my Sony a7 III camera from the Kyoto store and got extra discounts and freebies.
-It’s also good for picking up a SIM card.
+It’s also good for picking up a SIM card (although we prefer e-SIMs these days).

 - Isetan and Takashimaya department stores – The food halls in Japanese department stores are not to be missed and these are two excellent ones.
 Whether you are looking for a picnic lunch, foodie gift, or just browsing, there’s a huge array of choice from bento boxes to beautifully packaged seasonal sweets, weird flavoured kitkats to $100 melons.